You are here:

 Sickle cell disease.
 A hereditary blood disease characterized by the production of an abnormal type of hemoglobin in the red blood cells.
 Having the disease increases one’s risk of osteonecrosis.

-The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this booklet: Thomas D. Brown, Ph.D., University of Iowa, Iowa City, IA; Harry E. Rubash, M.D., Asit Shah, M.D., and Jeffrey Geller, M.D., Massachusetts General Hospital, Boston, MA; and James Panagis, M.D., M.P.H., NIAMS/NIH.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: Thomas D. Brown, Ph.D., University of Iowa, Iowa City, IA; Harry E. Rubash, M.D., Asit Shah, M.D., and Jeffrey Geller, M.D., Massachusetts General Hospital, Boston, MA; and James Panagis, M.D., M.P.H., NIAMS/NIH.

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
 The NIAMS Information Clearinghouse is a public service sponsored by the NIAMS that provides health information and information sources.
 Additional information can be found on the NIAMS website at www.niams.nih.gov.